ggarza78/datascience-bootcamp/week-22-big-data/3/Activities/04-Stu_ETL_S3_Colab/README.md

   * Upload the CSV file to S3. **Note:** be sure to make the S3 bucket public.

-  * Use Spark on ZEPL to clean and transform the data.
+  * Use Spark on Colab to clean and transform the data.

   * Use pgAdmin to create the table schema in RDS.

-  * Load the data from Pandas DataFrames into RDS.
+  * Load the data from Spark DataFrames into RDS.

 ### Attribution